bglendenning/lift-journal-data/README.md

 ## Testing

 Because `lift-journal-data` requires no database engine-specific dependencies, an in-memory SQLite database can be used for testing.
 This simplifies test composition and configuration.
-Set the `LIFT_JOURNAL_DB_URL` to `sqlite://` before running tests.
+Set the `LIFT_JOURNAL_DB_URL` environment variable to `sqlite://` before running tests.

 ## Acknowledgments